-Cranial osteopaths are trained to feel a very subtle, rhythmical shape change and circulatory flow that is present in all body tissues.
-This is called Involuntary Motion or the Cranial Rhythm.
-This rhythm was first described in the early 1900's by Dr. William G. Sutherland and its' existence was confirmed in a series of laboratory tests.
+Cranial osteopaths are trained to feel a very subtle, rhythmical shape change and circulatory flow that is present in all the tissues of the body.
+This osteopathic approach was primarily developed from the work and research of Dr. William G. Sutherland, who first described the subtle motions present within the body, particularly in the skull, in the early 1900’s.
+He called these delicate movements the Cranial Rhythmic Impulse, or the Involuntary Mechanism, and their existence has been confirmed in a series of laboratory tests.